MicrosoftDocs/office-developer-client-docs/docs/access/dateadd-function-access-custom-web-app.md

 ---
-title: "DateAdd Function (Access custom web app)"
+title: "DateAdd function (Access custom web app)"
 manager: kelbow
 ms.date: 9/5/2017
 ms.audience: Developer
 localization_priority: Normal
 ms.assetid: 7174c585-86e1-42a3-bb7f-d6641001b0f2
 description: "Returns a specified date with the specified number interval (positive or negative integer) added to a specified date part of that date."
 ---

-# DateAdd Function (Access custom web app)
+# DateAdd function (Access custom web app)

 Returns a specified date with the specified number interval (positive or negative integer) added to a specified date part of that date.